slaclab/FACET2-Bmad-PyTao/README.md

 The notebooks in the repository demonstrate typical workflows:

-* **`S3DF demo notebook.ipynb`** – runs a short Bmad simulation from an existing lattice and beam file.
+* **`S3DF demo notebook.ipynb`** – runs a short Bmad simulation with a reference lattice and beam file.
 It also introduces the helper functions for adjusting magnet and linac settings.
 * **`S3DF demo notebook - with IMPACT.ipynb`** – performs a full S2E run that generates the input beam with IMPACT‑T before tracking it through the lattice.

 Launch Jupyter, open one of these notebooks and run all cells to verify the installation.